 The majority of the 50 Boeing 737-900ERs and 737 MAX aircraft Alaska Airlines just ordered will be for fleet replacement, the carrier’s CFO tells Aviation Week.
 “We plan to use two-thirds of these aircraft for fleet replacement and one-third to position us for very modest growth over the next decade,” Brandon Pedersen says of the Oct.
 10 firm order for 20 737-8s, 17 737-9s and 13 737-900ERs, in a deal worth $5 billion at list prices.
 In addition to the 50 aircraft on firm order, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Alaska Will Use One-Third Of New Boeing 737 Order For Growth".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Alaska Will Use One-Third Of New Boeing 737 Order For Growth".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.